learn-co-curriculum/phase-1-project-review-guidelines/README.md

 appointment with your assigned Cohort Lead — be sure to choose another reviewer.

-To schedule your review, please see the lesson entitled [Flex] Instructor Review: Phase 1 Project and use the link pro vided to select an available date and time on the scheduling site.
+To schedule your review, please see the lesson entitled [Flex] Instructor Review: Phase 1 Project and use the link provided to select an available date and time on the scheduling site.
 Do not book an appointment with your assigned Cohort Lead — be sure to choose another reviewer.

 ## What To Expect From the Project Review